html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 of this [bug](http://code.google.com/p/modpagespeed/issues/detail?id=625).
 Templates that define inline `<style scoped>`, many be moved to the head with PageSpeed's CSS rewriting rules.
-- There's no way to "prerender" a template.
-That goes for both server and client.
+- There's no way to "prerender" a template, meaning you cannot preload assets, process JS, download initial CSS, etc. That goes for both server and client.
 The only time a template renders is when it goes live.
 - Be careful with nested templates.
 They don't behave as you might expect.
 For example: